-Thus, using IDLs to describe APIs with all advantages it undeniably brings to the field, leads to having one more side to the technology drift problem: the IDL version and, more importantly, versions of helper software based on it, are constantly and sometimes unpredictably evolving.
-If an API vendor employs the "code-first" approach, i.e., generates spec based on the actual API code, the occurrence of backward-incompatible changes in the server code - spec - code-generated SDK - client app chain is but a matter of time.
+Thus, using IDLs to describe APIs with all the advantages they undeniably bring to the field, leads to having one aspect of the technology drift problem: the IDL version and, more importantly, versions of helper software based on it, are constantly and sometimes unpredictably evolving.
+If an API vendor employs the "code-first" approach, meaning that the spec is generated based on the actual API code, the occurrence of backward-incompatible changes in the server code - spec - code-generated SDK - client app chain is only a matter of time.

-NB: we incline to recommend sticking to reasonable practices, i.e., don't use the functionality that is controversial from the backward compatibility point of view (including the above-mentioned additionalProperties: false) and, while evaluating the safety of changes, consider spec-generated code behave just like a manually written one.
-If you still get into the situation of unresolvable doubts, your only option is to manually check every code generator with regards to whether its output continues working with the new version of the API.
+NB: we recommend sticking to reasonable practices such as not using functionality that is controversial from a backward compatibility point of view (including the above-mentioned additionalProperties: false) and when evaluating the safety of changes, considering spec-generated code behaves just like manually written code.
+If you find yourself in a situation of unresolvable doubts, your only option is to manually check every code generator to determine whether its output continues to work with the new version of the API.